A Haggadah Written in Hiding

 In 1939 the Soviets occupied the area but after the German invasion of the Soviet Union the lives of the Jews in Borislav became intolerable between general abuse and roundups.
 Shmaryahu and Elimelekh obtained work as “essential laborers” which enabled them to survive the roundups, but after one particularly harsh roundup in February 1943, Shmaryahu and Sara understood that all the Jews were destined for annihilation and they realized that in order to survive they would have to act.

 Sara sent Salka Horowitz who worked in the store to search among their clients of well-known Polish families for someone who would hide the Landau family.
 Salka found Anna Kushiotko who agreed to hide them for a short period.
 The feeling was that after the battle of Stalingrad, the German collapse was imminent.
 The Polish family’s home, surrounded by a high wall was on the outskirts of the city.
 In one room with shuttered windows, the Landau family hid along with Salka Horowitz for a year and a half.
 Many times, they were forced to hide in the dark, airless space under the floorboards without food or drink until the danger passed.

 The Kushiotko family took care of the Landaus with dedication.
-On Pesach they allowed the Landaus to Kosher their oven and prepare Kosher matzahs ground from grain that the Landaus ground in a coffee grinder.
+On Passover they allowed the Landaus to Kosher their oven and prepare Kosher matzahs from grain that the Landaus ground in a coffee grinder.